-Students may add or drop courses without receiving a "W" on their transcripts through the first week of classes (Drop/Add period).
-The drop/add period is prorated for classes that are less than full term.
-The College publishes dates when classes may be added or dropped from the schedule and college web site.
-The add/drop form may be obtained from the Student Services area at the Main Campus or nearest Discovery Center.
-Students should discuss the decision to drop a course with the instructor or an advisor prior to submitting forms.
-Classes dropped during an add/drop period do not appear on the final grade reports.
-After the drop/add period, students may not add a class without obtaining special permission from the instructor, Academic Division Chair and the Dean of Teaching and Learning.
-Courses dropped after the drop/add period will be reflected on the student's records as a "W." A student may not add a class simply by attending nor can a student drop a class by ceasing to attend class.
-Students must properly complete all necessary forms and steps in the add/drop procedure.
-Failure to do so may adversely affect grades and/or financial aid eligibility.
-Students should be aware that schedule changes resulting in more or fewer total credit hours may affect tuition and fees, financial aid and veterans' benefits.
+Students may add or drop courses without receiving a "W" on their transcripts through the term's first scheduled week, designated as the Drop/Add period.
+The Drop/Add refund is prorated for part-time students completing nine or fewer scheduled credits during a semester term.
+The College publishes a semesterly Academic Calendar located in Appendix J, with event dates including the Drop/Add calendar in every semesterly schedule and on the college web site.
+A Drop/Add form may be obtained from Student Services at the Main Campus or nearest Discovery Center.

+Students are encouraged to discuss withdrawal considerations with instructors or advisor prior to form submission for further options.
+Course withdrawal during a Drop/Add period does not appear on the final grade reports.
+Students withdrawing from courses succeeding the withdrawal period cannot enroll in another course without obtaining special permission or an exception from the instructor, Academic Division Chair, and Dean of Academic Services, and a "W" score is reflected on the student's transcript for that course.

+A student may not enroll into another class simply through attendance, and a withdrawal status is not accomplished merely from ceasing attendance.
+Students must formally complete all necessary forms and steps in the Drop/Add process to establish an official withdrawal or enrollment status.
+Failure to do so may adversely affect the student's GPA and/or financial aid eligibility.

+Student advisement is necessary with schedule revisions resulting in either additional or fewer total credit hours which affect tuition and fees, financial aid and veterans' benefits.
 Eastern reserves the right to alter published course schedules.
 All courses must have sufficient enrollment to be offered.
-If courses needed to graduate are not offered or are canceled, students should contact their advisor.
+If courses required for graduation are not offered or are canceled, students should contact their advisor.